timjogorman/RicherEventDescription/guidelines.md

 In such a hypothetical, we want an identity chain between the same mentions.
-Put more concretely; given two mentions of generic you, you can usually replace the first with either somebody, one or anyone\textquotedbl{
-in English.
-In that case, the question is whether later mentions can be replaced with pronoun such as they, he or she\textquotedbl{
-without changes in the implied meaning.
+Put more concretely; given two mentions of generic you, you can usually replace the first with either somebody, one or anyone in English.
+In that case, the question is whether later mentions can be replaced with pronouns such as they, he or she without changes in the implied meaning.
 If so, they deserve to be IDENT in the same chain; otherwise they are probably different.
-So for example:
+So, for example:

 - If you get out on parole, what happens then, and how long does